 Any high fever above 102°F (38.9°C) often results in many other symptoms, such as:

-You should see a doctor if your fever goes above 102°F (38.9°C) or if it lasts more than three days.
+You should see a doctor or healthcare professional if your fever goes above 102°F (38.9°C) or if it lasts more than 3 days.

 Your muscles and back may ache when you have a lung infection.
 This is called myalgia.
-Sometimes you can develop inflammation in your muscles which can also lead to body aches when you have an infection.
+Sometimes you can develop inflammation in your muscles.
+This can also lead to body and muscle aches when you have an infection.

-A runny nose and other flu-like symptoms, such as sneezing, often accompany a lung infection like bronchitis.
+A runny nose and other flu-like symptoms, such as sneezing, often accompany a lung infection such as bronchitis.

 Shortness of breath means that you feel like breathing is difficult or that you can’t breathe in completely.
 You should see a doctor right away if you’re having trouble breathing.